perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/2_interaction.md

 man passwd
 ```

-	name of the command, the
-		section of the manual pages it is documented in within the parentheses
-		type (User utilities) of the command on line 1
-		short description (NAME)
-		command’s usage (SYNOPSIS)
-		long description (DESCRIPTION)
-		detailed explanation of each option that the command supports
-		0ther relevant data
-		highlighted line at the bottom indicates the line number of the manual page.
+line at the bottom indicates the line number of the manual page.

 ### Man page navigation
 h ::: Help on navigation.